mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Apache - AWStats Installation.md

 	xsl.png

 #### URL with query stuff.

+If you want AWStats to process data on URLs with query strings, just set `URLWithQuery` to `1`:

 	# Keep or remove the query string to the URL in the statistics for individual
 	# pages.
 This is primarily used to differentiate between the URLs of dynamic